CTRL Presenter Support

 - Ideas for online sessions: chat check-ins, reflective pauses paired with guiding questions, breakout rooms, full group discussions, polls, etc.

 Time goes quickly when presenting!
-We suggest preparing ahead of time for flexibility.
+We suggest preparing ahead of time for flexibility and anticipating any points when participants might want to elaborate.
 What aspects can be cut, trimmed, or expanded, if needed?
 What segment can be skipped in the moment in case your presentation runs behind?

 Get the most out of the first and last five minutes